About Arts for Social Cohesion

 What is Social Cohesion?

-• Developing communities that honor and celebrate a multiplicity of backgrounds, values and perspectives, and
+Honoring and celebrating a multiplicity of backgrounds, values and perspectives within (and beyond) the group, and

 Our interdisciplinary team contributes to social cohesion by: